FelixOnline/v2/content/articles/2013-12-2-imperial-to-create-new-centres-for-doctoral-training-for-postgraduates.md

 subtitle: >
   Over 400 postgraduates will join seven Imperial doctoral training centres in the next five years.
 date: "2013-12-02 12:27:03 +0000"

 # Attributes from Felix Online V1
 id: "4144"
 old_path: /news/4144/imperial-to-create-new-centres-for-doctoral-training-for-postgraduates
 aliases:
  - /news/4144/imperial-to-create-new-centres-for-doctoral-training-for-postgraduates
+imported: true
+comments:
+ - So erm which departments are getting the DTCsPhysics and Chemistry in particular have been very successful with the bid  This isnt a good article though its basically a copy and paste job of the press release  Can do better Felix

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true